hiashutoshsingh/Bulletin/README.md

-Bulletin
+# Bulletin

-Description: An android app which give live news from all over the world.
-It uses an API of newsapi.org
+About: An android app which give live news from all over the world by using  API of newsapi.org.